Christmas Cactus Care

 A few weeks after the flowers have faded, prune stems back to encourage new growth.

-Start your own tradition by sharing your own Christmas cactus.
-By transplanting a cutting of at least three stem segments into a small pot of soil (preferably taken from the pot of the parent plant).
+Passing along Christmas cactus cuttings to propagate new plants is a popular family holiday tradition.
+To propagate your Christmas cactus, cut off at least three stem segments and place them into a small pot of soil (preferably taken from the pot of the parent plant).
 Bury at least one segment.
 Care for the cutting as a mature plant and it should take root in 4 to 6 weeks.